-Welcome to settlementagreements.com, a dedicated website from qualified solicitors, Landau Zeffertt Weir, offering you legal advice on your Settlement Agreement from your employer previously known as a “compromise agreement”.
+Welcome to settlementagreements.com, a dedicated website from qualified solicitors, Landau Zeffertt Weir, offering you legal advice on your Settlement Agreement from your employer -previously known as a “compromise agreement”.

 Philip Landau, an experienced and specialist employment lawyer will advise you wherever you are in the UK.
 Philip has a national reputation in employment law and will deal with your settlement agreement personally.

 If your employer has given you (or about to give you) a settlement agreement then click here to contact us or call 020 7357 9494 and ask for Philip Landau.
-We do not need to see you as long as you are accessible on email and phone.
+We do not need to see you as long as you are accessible by email and phone.